 10. CHIN STRAP: Kevlar strap secures the helmet to the driver’s head.
 It is replaced after minor accidents.

 11. LID BALANCE: A part of the outer shell, it is a crucial aerodynamic aid to stop the driver’s head from being blown back at speed.

 12. FRONTAL LINER: Extension of the main foam bead lining to protect the face in impacts.
-A microphone is embedded into the foam in front of the driver’s mouth for in-car radio communication.
+A microphone is imbedded into the foam in front of the driver’s mouth for in-car radio communication.
 Also houses the tube connected to the drink bottle installed in the front of the car.

 13. VISOR: Able to repel fire for at least 45 seconds, the Lexan face shield is specially coated on the inside to prevent fogging.
-On the outside, three to five transparent, thin plastic “tear offs” allow the driver to periodically refresh his view.
+On the outside, three to five transparent, thin plastic “tear offs” allow the driver to periodically refresh his/her view.

-14. VISOR STRIP: A reinforcement panel made of carbon fiber and Xylon that runs across the top of the visor and the portion of the helmet exterior above the visor, helping protect the driver's head from debris impacts.
+14. VISOR STRIP: A reinforcement panel made of carbon fiber and Zylon that runs across the top of the visor and the portion of the helmet exterior above the visor, helping protect the driver’s head from debris impacts.